-Yvonne joined the College of Law and Criminology as an Associate Professor in 2017.
-She was previously a Senior Lecturer in Law at Bangor University.
-She has also worked in the Irish Department of Foreign Affairs, and as a consultant to the United Nations High Commissioner for Refugees (UNHCR), United Nations Office of Internal Oversight Services (OIOS), and the Organisation for Security and Co-operation in Europe (OSCE).
-Yvonne holds undergraduate law degrees from the National University of Ireland, Galway, an LL.M. in Public International Law from Leiden University, and a Ph.D. from the Irish Centre for Human Rights.
-Her doctoral thesis was awarded the Special Mention of the Rene Cassin Thesis Prize 2014.
-Yvonne is an Academic Fellow of the Honourable Society of the Inner Temple and a Door Tenant at Invictus Chambers, London.
-She was one of six legal academics from across the UK to be shortlisted for the Oxford University Press Law Teacher of the Year Award in 2016.
+Yvonne joined the Hillary Rodham Clinton School of Law in September 2017, having previously been a Senior Lecturer in Law at Bangor University.
+She has also worked for the Irish Department of Foreign Affairs, and as a consultant to the United Nations High Commissioner for Refugees (UNHCR), United Nations Office of Internal Oversight Services (OIOS), and the Organisation for Security and Co-operation in Europe (OSCE).
+Yvonne holds undergraduate law degrees from the National University of Ireland, Galway, an LL.M. (cum laude) in Public International Law from Leiden University, and a Ph.D. from the Irish Centre for Human Rights.
+Her doctoral thesis was awarded the Special Mention of the Rene Cassin Thesis Prize 2014 and was later published by Oxford University Press as Fairness in International Criminal Trials in 2016.

 Yvonne's research interests are in international criminal law and procedure, evidence, and human rights.
 She is currently writing a book entitled Proving International Crimes on international criminal tribunals’ approaches to evidence and proof, which is under contract with Oxford University Press.
 Yvonne also currently serves as Principal Investigator on a multidisciplinary project funded by the Economic and Social Research Council (ESRC), which examines the use of open source evidence for human rights fact-finding; more details can be found on the project’s website: https://osr4rights.org.